Trump ex-Russia adviser Hill to tell U.S. lawmakers to stop promoting 'falsehoods'

 “In the course of this investigation, I would ask that you please not promote politically driven falsehoods that so clearly advance Russian interests,” she will say.

+Thursday’s hearing marks the last scheduled day of marathon sessions by the House Intelligence Committee focused on whether Trump wrongfully pressured Ukraine’s President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, a Democrat bidding to face Trump in 2020.

+Lawmakers also will question David Holmes, a staffer from the U.S. Embassy in Ukraine, as they seek to learn more about a phone call in which he says he overheard Trump ask about the status of the investigation.

-Hill will warn intelligence committee members that Russia is gearing up to repeat its election interference activities in 2020.
+Hill also will warn lawmakers that Russia is gearing up to repeat its election interference activities in 2020.

 “We are running out of time to stop them,” she will say.

 Like a number of career government officials who have already testified, Hill prides herself as a nonpartisan foreign policy expert who has served Republican and Democratic presidents.
 A naturalized U.S. citizen, Hill describes herself as an “American by choice,” tracing her poor family’s roots to the same area of England as George Washington.

-Thursday’s public impeachment hearing marks the last scheduled day of marathon sessions by the House Intelligence Committee focused on whether Trump wrongfully pressured Ukraine’s President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, a Democrat bidding to face Trump in 2020.

-In prior testimony, Hill recounted a July 10 meeting in Washington that she attended with senior Ukrainian and U.S. officials at which the investigation was discussed.
+In prior testimony on Oct.
+14, Hill recounted a July 10 meeting at the White House that she attended with senior Ukrainian and U.S. officials at which the investigation was discussed.

+Hill recalled a meeting between U.S. and Ukrainian officials that national security adviser John Bolton cut short after Gordon Sondland, Trump’s ambassador to the European Union, blurted out that there was an agreement for a White House meeting if Ukraine started certain investigations.

+Holmes, meanwhile, told lawmakers in closed-door testimony that he heard Trump’s voice on a July 26 phone call with Sondland in which Trump asked about Ukraine’s willingness to carry out an unspecified investigation.

 Reporting by Karen Freifeld and Jonathan Landay; Writing by Doina Chiacu; Editing by Sonya Hepinstall